Greginkansas/-openhab-openhab1wiki/MiOS-Binding.md

 The sections below describe the types of things that can be bound, in addition to the transformations that are permitted, and any default transformations that may be applied for you.

+### Item Generation : MiOS Item Generator

-A script has been written that will automatically generate a starting point for an items file dealing with MiOS devices - see [here](https://github.com/openhab/openhab/tree/master/bundles/binding/org.openhab.binding.mios/examples/scripts).
+A script has been written that automatically generates a starting point for an openHAB Items file dealing with MiOS devices - see [here](https://github.com/openhab/openhab/tree/master/bundles/binding/org.openhab.binding.mios/examples/scripts).

 [Back to Table of Contents](MiOS-Binding#configuration)